qwding101/SpecPP/README.md

 Functions for bandwidth selection, visualization, and coherence analysis are provided in this package.

-You can install the development version of fspp from [GitHub](https://github.com/) with:
+You can install the development version of SpecPP from [GitHub](https://github.com/) with:

 ``` r